mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 # [Power System Model](@id PowerSystemModelManual)
 JuliaGrid provides the `PowerSystem` type to store power system data, with the following fields: `bus`, `branch`, `generator`, `base`, and `model`.
 The `bus`, `branch`, and `generator` fields hold data related to buses, branches, and generators, respectively.
 The `base` field stores base values for power and voltages, with the default being three-phase power measured in volt-amperes for the base power and line-to-line voltages measured in volts for base voltages.
-Within the `model` field, the `ac` and `dc` subfields store vectors and matrices pertinent to the power system's topology and parameters, and these are utilized in either the AC or DC framework.
+Within the `model` field, the `ac` and `dc` subfields store vectors and matrices pertinent to the power system's topology and parameters, and these are used in either the AC or DC framework.

 The type `PowerSystem` can be created using a function:
 * [`powerSystem`](@ref powerSystem).
 JuliaGrid supports four modes for populating the `PowerSystem` type: using built-in functions, using HDF5 file format, using [Matpower](https://matpower.org) case files, and using PSSE version 33 case files.

 It is recommended to use the HDF5 format for large-scale systems.
-To facilitate this, JuliaGrid has the function:
+JuliaGrid provides the following function:
 * [`savePowerSystem`](@ref savePowerSystem).

 Upon creation of the `PowerSystem` type, users can generate vectors and matrices based on the power system topology and parameters using the following functions: